Can You Bring Your Art Portfolio on Planes?

 You won’t need to take out your art portfolio from your luggage when going through airport security unless the security agent tells you to do so.
 That’s because art portfolios aren’t considered dangerous items and they don’t clutter the x-ray scanner images.

-Read Next: Can You Bring Pencil Sharpeners on Planes?
+Read Next: Can I Bring Pencil Sharpeners on Planes?

 Find Out the Packing Rules for Similar Items